Mark Deering

-Mark Deering (6 March 1900 – 26 April 1973) was an Irish Fine Gael politician.
-A farmer, he first stood for election at the 1951 general election but was not successful.
+Mark Joseph Deering (6 March 1900 – 26 April 1973) was an Irish Fine Gael politician.

+Early life

+Mark Joseph Deering was born on 6 March 1900 in Milltown, Dunlavin, County Wicklow.
+He was the son of Mark Deering, a farmer, and Catherine née Costello.

+Rugby

+Deering played for the Ireland national rugby union team against Wales at Ravenhill Stadium, Belfast on 9 March 1929.

+Political career

+Deering first stood for election at the 1951 general election but was not successful.
 He was elected to Dáil Éireann as a Fine Gael Teachta Dála (TD) for the Wicklow constituency at the 1953 by-election caused by the death of Thomas Brennan of Fianna Fáil.

 He was re-elected at the 1954 general election but lost his seat at the 1957 general election.
 He was an unsuccessful candidate at the 1965 general election.

+Death

+Deering died on 26 April 1973.
+He was buried in Hollywood, County Wicklow.